k2s/sysadmin/testrun.org/README.md

 ```
  0 0 * * * /usr/local/sbin/postfix_report.sh &> /dev/null
 ```
-Now some admins should recieve a daily update the previous day.
+Now some admins should recieve a daily summery about previous day.